RequirementEngineering/ch-re-STDBrando/SRS.md

 The use of this system is intended to be used by the administrarive personal in the clinic that takes the role of attending the clients and creating the appointments and doing their desired clinical trials* in the specified date.
 ##### Scope
-The system allows a receptionist to generate an appointment for a particular client by capturing his information.
+The system allows the employee to generate an appointment for a particular client by capturing his information.
-The system should be able to generate a appointment for, first the clinic with information of the client cointaining basic and some personal information like, name, age, trial, may be another extra requirements needed depending of the clinical trial to be done; Second the client should obtain only the information about when to come for the trial, as other information about the appointment.
+The system should be able to generate a appointment for, first the clinic with information of the client cointaining basic and some personal information like, name, age, trial to be taken, may be another extra requirements needed depending of the clinical trial to be done; Second the client should obtain only the information about when to come for the trial to be attended by the doctor, as other information about the appointment.
-The data should be saved in a database to avoid the loss of data.
-The system is intended to aid an speed up work performance.
+A small database should be used to save the client, doctor, trial, etc. data The system is intended to aid an speed up work performance of the administrative area of the clinic.

 ##### Definitions, acronyms, and abbreviations
 Some of the main concepts that are worked in the clinic,